borkdude/jet/README.md

 - This CLI is suited for shell-scripting because it has proper startup time.

-- The query language jet-lang: a minimal language for transformation of input, before writing out to JSON, EDN, or Transit.
+- The query language jet-lang is a minimal language for transformation of input, before writing out to JSON, EDN, or Transit.

-- The interactive shell: learn jet-lang and work out the correctness of query.
+- The interactive shell enables you to learn jet-lang and work out the correctness of query.
 It can also be useful on servers where you want to inspect data, but don't have REPL.

 ## Installation